Eivind Kolding: A call for change

 On 7 June 2011 Eivind Kolding addressed the container shipping and logistics industry as the keynote speaker at the TOC conference in Antwerp, Belgium.
 He said that the container industry might be "only a few years from being completely overtaken" by new technology, and called for radical changes in the industry to “assure itself of a license to operate in the future.”

 In his keynote, Eivind Kolding also pointed out what kind of radical changes he believes are necessary for the industry to survive.
 First, the reliability or on-time delivery of the carriers has to improve.
 Secondly, the industry has to be much easier to do business with.
 And thirdly, shipping companies need to focus even harder on the environmental impact of their operations.

 On the occasion, Eivind Kolding presented a manifesto named "The new normal" with more detailed information about the thoughts and studies behind his call for change.

 Eivind Kolding's call for change was well received by both media and shippers around the globe and led to both intense and constructive discussions at the website launched for the occasion.
 On the website, Eivind Kolding repeats the core messages from his keynote speech in Antwerp.
 Video recordings of his full keynote speech was later published on the internet.

 Introducing absolute reliability

 On 12 September 2011 Eivind Kolding yet again took center stage when he revealed a new product offering by Maersk Line at a press conference in London.
 The product which the company has named Daily Maersk was said to be the introduction of “absolute reliability”.

-Basically, Daily Maersk entails daily cut-offs, absolute reliability and promised delivery on the Asia to North Europe trade route, the largest and arguably most important trade route in the shipping industry.
+Daily Maersk entails daily cut-offs, absolute reliability and promised delivery on the Asia to North Europe trade route, the largest trade route in the shipping industry.

 The launch of Daily Maersk caught worldwide media attention as the press conference was streamed live on the website launched for the occasion, and the industry press reacted positively to the news.

 Daily Maersk can be seen as part of Maersk Line's answer to Eivind Kolding's call for change a few months earlier.